How do we choose our ETFs?

 The first clear-cut factor was the currency in which the ETF is traded.
 Since the right investment should be as simple and cheap as possible, we have avoided funds that would require the conversion of client money.
 Foreign currency purchases of assets would increase administration, create room for error and increase costs.

 Another important factor was whether the ETF reinvests the dividend.
 If the fund pays out the dividend, investors would be liable to tax, which we want to avoid in Finax.
 The ETFs we buy do not pay out dividends, but they reinvest them in the fund – which results in ETF´s price increase.
-Thus, thanks to the annual time test, you will avoid paying income tax.
+Thus, in Slovakia, you will avoid paying income tax after holding the securities longer than 1 year.

 A very important factor in selecting specific ETF funds was their ability to copy index performance.
 The term tracking difference indicates the deviation of the fund's development from the underlying index.
 Optimal is a positive deviation, when ETF outperforms the index, or a situation when the ETF lags behind the index as little as possible.